 principles of software development, style, and testing.
 Topics

-include object-oriented concepts, procedures and functions, recursion, iteration,
+include object-oriented concepts, procedures and functions, iteration,

 arrays, strings, algorithms, exceptions, GUIs (graphical user interfaces).